Ethics

 Grayling’s delivery of communications services

 Grayling is committed to ethical communications, providing our clients with highest professional standards based on transparency and best practice.
-Consequently we do not engage with any of the following practices:
+Consequently, we do not engage with any of the following practices:

 - “Astroturfing”: the artificial creation of grassroots buzz for a product, service or political viewpoint.
 This includes adopting automated astroturfing, for example online zombie services to increase social media buzz, generate spam content or increase page hits, video views, clicks, etc.

 - The use of social media for covert marketing or public relations purposes.
 If an employee or contractor has a vested interest in something they are discussing or promoting, they must always use their own name and clearly point it out (EG Disclosure: I work with xxx brand).
-On a microblog such as Twitter, this is generally done by adding a (disc: client) or (cl) when space is limited.

 - Any such practices not detailed here that are deemed to be illegal in the countries in which a campaign is to be delivered and / or inconsistent with best industry practice as described by the ICCO and / or recognised public relations and communications trade associations.